 HOW WE CAN HELP YOU

-DeVono Cresa has an expert team here to help you.
-The Business Rate increase on 1 April 12017 is not unavoidable and we can help to advise you in relation to your best options in terms of appeal.
+DeVono Cresa has an expert team here to help you with the Business Rate increase and can advise you in relation to your best options in terms of appeal.

 - It is possible to challenge the new 2017 revaluation under the new Check Challenge Appeal (CCA) – if the increase is excessive.
 However the Valuation Officer assigned to the case can increase (or decrease) the assessment.
 So we recommend taking advice before instigating the appeal